 My GP has referred me, what happens next?

-Our clinical team will review the referral and if we feel an assessment with our Team is appropriate, we will write to you asking you to contact us to arrange a time/date to suit you to attend for assessment.
-We will then confirm this appointment in writing and ask you to complete some information.
+Our clinical team will review the referral and if we feel an assessment with our Team is appropriate, we will write to you with an appointment date to attend.
 We arrange assessments as soon as we can, so you will hear from us shortly after we receive the referral.

 What will be involved in treatment?